AustinMichaelColeman/psyfolio/README.md

 - Automatically generated monthly budget pages
 - Quickly gain insights into your financial data for free

-## Why Psyfolio?

-Why pay for a financial analysis and budgeting service when you could do it yourself for free?
-Psyfolio is an automated financial analysis and budgeting project for Google Sheets.

-Most banks have a way of providing your transaction history data in the form of a csv.
-This project converts the data in the csvs into spending insights in a Google Sheets page.
-And with the help of another extension I made, you can quickly automatically update the data in your budget and see exactly how much of your shopping or fast food budget you have left for example.

-Also, have you ever looked at your bank statement and wondered what all those Amazon purchases were?
-This also will help with that.
-Use DescriptionReplacement.js to replace the keys with your own description of what you bought.
-They can also be used in categorization to categorize your Amazon spending.

 ## How to use

 1. Create a new Google Sheets document and name it something such as "Automated Budget"